guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## 1. Introduction

 Large language models (LLM) like ChatGPT and GPT-4 [1] are extremely powerful in multi-task NLP learning.
+The transformers[8] show great ability to learn the text context and store the pre-training information.
 LLM also improves the development of continuous learning, which means LLM can learn new data without forgeting the old data.
 The problem now is that ChatGPT contains some knowledge that is not aligned to human requirements.
 Our work try to solve the this problem that let human teach ChatGPT to correct the alignment automatically.